Kodular/Documentation/docs/components/layout/navigation/view-pager.md

     |position|`number`|

-Removes a before added view from the view pager.
-If you want to delete the first page then use as position '1'.
+_Removes a before added view from the view pager.
+If you want to delete the first page then use as position '1'._

 ## Properties

 ### Show Tabs

-<small>Available as Experimental Property</small>
+<small>Available as ^^Experimental^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('View Pager', 'Show Tabs')]]